HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 ![agent-pre-settings-17.png](./images/agent-pre-settings-17.png)

 ### Copy the Agent installation command
 Click on 'Configuration' at the top, then on the left, click on 'Production Site'.
-Choose the Agent mode and click.
+Choose the Agent mode and click to proceed.
 ![agent-pre-settings-18.png](./images/agent-pre-settings-18.png)

 In the 'Linux' section, click on 'Copy Command'.
 ![agent-pre-settings-19.png](./images/agent-pre-settings-19.png)

 ### Execute the installation command on the source-side host
-Log in to the source-side host，Execute the command，Then will successfully install the Agent program
+Log in to the source-side host, execute the specified command, and the Agent program will be successfully installed.
 ![agent-pre-settings-20.png](./images/agent-pre-settings-20.png)

 ## Install Agent on the source Windows Host

 ::: tip
-The HyperBDR disaster recovery platform is installed by default.
-If there is antivirus software installed locally, it is necessary to add the Windows Agent software to the antivirus software's whitelist in advance, allowing the Agent program to run smoothly.
-It is required that there is at least 1GB of available memory on the host to ensure the normal operation of the Windows Agent.
+The HyperBDR disaster recovery platform is pre-installed by default.
+In case of local antivirus software, it is essential to proactively add the Windows Agent software to the antivirus software's whitelist.
+This ensures the smooth execution of the Agent program.
+Additionally, it is a prerequisite to have a minimum of 1GB of available memory on the host to guarantee the normal operation of the Windows Agent.
 :::

-Open the Performance tab of Task Manager and view the available memory of the system
+Open the Performance tab of Task Manager and view the available memory of the system:
 ![agent-pre-settings-21.png](./images/agent-pre-settings-21.png)

-### Download the installation package to the host system.
+### Download the installation package to the host system

 Login to the HyperBDR platform, navigate to **[Configuration]** -> **[Production Site]** -> **[Agent]**, and download the ZIP file：
 ![agent-pre-settings-22.png](./images/agent-pre-settings-22.png)